 It has been almost a month since Mum passed away.
+Almost a month since losing my mum.

 A month…and a lifetime’s worth of lessons on what it’s like to lose your mum.